-Renishaw is a global provider of manufacturing technologies, analytical instruments and medical devices, headquartered in the United Kingdom, with two operating segments: Manufacturing technologies, and Analytical instruments and medical devices.
+Renishaw is a world leader in measuring and manufacturing systems, headquartered in the United Kingdom, with two business segments: Manufacturing technologies, and Analytical instruments and medical devices.
 Renishaw's purpose, Transforming Tomorrow Together, means working with its customers to make the products, create the materials, and develop the therapies that are going to be needed for the future.
 Renishaw believes that its purpose is incredibly relevant in today's environment where the pace of change in technology is faster than ever.
 Renishaw also knows that the future will be a world of scarce resources, needing high-performance, intelligent, personalised solutions that make the best use of these resources, and Renishaw's expertise can help deliver this.

-Renishaw's strategy ensures it has the agility and resources to identify and respond to opportunities in its markets by focusing on four key strategic pillars: sales and marketing, engineering, manufacturing, and corporate services.
-These pillars are underpinned by Renishaw's people and culture, and sustainability approach, including its commitment to Net Zero.
-Renishaw has 77 locations in 36 countries from where it distributes and supports products for its global customer base, with over 5,000 employees worldwide.
+Renishaw is a global business with 67 key locations in 36 countries, and over 5,000 employees worldwide.
 Most of Renishaw's R&D and manufacturing takes place in the UK, and it has other major manufacturing sites in Ireland and India.